 The SongPicker shows information for up to 60,000 songs.
 It has many filter features for finding songs.
-You can also search songs that have similar chord progressions or melody fragments.

-Tip: Pressing the S S return keys quickly opens the SongPicker.
+You can also search for songs that have similar chord progressions or melody fragments.
+The SongPicker also opens by typing the S S return keys.